ItzyBitzySpider/VulnGuard/docs.md

 When packages are installed/added, `package.json` is naturally modified in the process of installing/adding packages.
 VulnGuard scans all dependency packages listed in `package.json` whenever `package.json` is updated, and should packages be detected as malicious, warnings will be shown to the developer when viewing `package.json`.

 VulnGuard's Dependency Checking builds upon the work done by Spaceraccoon in [npm-scan](https://github.com/spaceraccoon/npm-scan) and other SDC (Simple Dependency Check) tools.
-The following documents the various heuristics used to determine if a package is malicious:
+These tools make use of heuristics in order to determine if a package is likely malicious.
+Using heuristics is advantageous, since it can be done immediately without the need to wait for the vulnerability to be reported and then published as a [CVE](https://cve.mitre.org/).
+Unfortunately, this process could take [a month or more](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/a-simple-guide-to-getting-cves-published/), which is too long, as by the time the CVE is published, the vulnerability could have already been exploited.
+As such, VulnGuard uses heuristics for dependency checking, and the following documents the various heuristics used to determine if a package is malicious:

 **Time-Related Heuristics (checks against npm)**